-This course is suitable for people aged 18+ who work in higher hazard environments such as construction, manufacturing or agriculture.
+This course is suitable for people aged 16+ who work in high hazard environments such as construction, manufacturing or agriculture.

-It is also ideal for organisations whose risk assessment identifies a need for additional first aid training.
-This could be due to having employees with a disability or an existing medical condition.
+It is also ideal for organisations whose needs assessment identifies a requirement for additional first aid training (e.g. due to having employees with a disability or medical condition).

 3 days, 1 day a week

 Course content includes:

 Our first aid at work course covers the content specified in the Health and Safety (First Aid) Regulations 1981.

 It gives learners the first aid skills to help someone who:

 - is unresponsive and not breathing (including the use of an automated external defibrillator/AED)